San Antonio Grandparents’ Rights Attorneys

 Because there are only certain situations in which grandparents have rights, it’s critical to work with an experienced lawyer who understands those technical issues.
 Our attorneys at The Law Offices of Matthew J. Obermeier, P.C., know the law and understand the requirements that allow grandparents to get their cases into court.

 Our legal team knows how to protect the rights of grandparents in San Antonio in grandparents’ rights cases and in other family law matters.

 When grandparents’ rights cases are triggered because of involvement with Child Protective Services (CPS), the situation gets emotional and complex quickly.
 Grandparents often feel torn between protecting their grandchildren and protecting their children.
 When you are stuck in that situation, you need an attorney who understands the law and will be empathetic to your needs.

-I know that grandparents’ rights cases are often emotionally charged, and I’m here to provide the level-headed and empathetic counsel you need throughout the process.
-I can help protect your family, while also ensuring that you adhere to all deadlines and legal requirements.
+Our lawyers know that grandparents’ rights cases are often emotionally charged, and they are here to provide the level-headed and empathetic counsel you need throughout the process.
+We can help protect your family, while also ensuring that you adhere to all deadlines and legal requirements.
 Learn more by scheduling an initial consultation.
-I can be reached through my contact form or by calling 210-296-5828.
+Our firm can be reached through our contact form or by calling 800-820-1664.